Information for Current and Prospective MS Statistics Students

 - See the course requirements at the degree web site.

-- Most students would take Math 163 and 261A during their first semester.
+- Most students would take Math 163, 261A, and 267A during their first semester.
+Part time students would take Math 163 and Math 267A.

 - Most students would take Math 164 and 261B during their second semester (after meeting the prerequisites).

-- Most students would complete their project requirement after their last year.
+- Most students would complete their project requirement after their first year.

 - Most students would take Math 269 their last semester.